 The speed limit in the city is 50km/h.
 In some street, you may see a speed limit of 30km/h.
 Drive 30km/h on those streets!
 Normally they are small streets and kids may show up especially during school time.

 And the speed limit is 100km/h when driving on the country road in Germany.
 On the highway, there can be no speed limit.
 You should pay attention to the signs on the highway.
-Sometimes speed limit is imposed when there is construction, noise control, bad weather, etc. The recommended speed to drive on the highway is 130km/h.
+Sometimes speed limit is imposed when there is construction, noise control, bad weather, etc. The recommended speed when driving on the highway in Germany is 130km/h.

 Some radio stations let people call in when they see a camera set up by the police.
 This is to inform other drivers to slow down on those locations if they do not want to get a fine for speeding.
 Sometimes, you may even see the oncoming traffic blink to you with the high beam when driving in Germany.
 Slow down.
 They may have seen a camera in front of you and just want to give you a kind warning.

 Maybe it is because German people are in general pretty disciplined.
-Or maybe it is because the driving exam is very challenging.
+Or maybe it is because the driving exam is very challenging in Germany.
 German drivers are in general good drivers in my eyes.
 I have driven in the USA before.
 In my opinion, the driving behavior of German drivers is better than those in the USA.

 German drivers stop in front of the zebra crossing, even before the pedestrians started to cross the road.
 In general, German drivers watch out for pedestrians.
 I have seen in many other countries that this is not the case.
 For example, in Italy, I had to watch out for cars when crossing the road, instead of the other way around.
 Even when I was waiting at the zebra crossing, some cars may not stop.
 This has never happened to me in Germany.